The Dangers of Skin Lighteners: A Dark Story

 Apparently, with dedication, this really works on brown spots, reducing their appearance notably.

-In short, there are plenty of safe ways to diminish brown spots, but plenty of dangerous ones, too.
+In short, there are plenty of the dangers of skin lighteners.
+But luckily, there are also many safe ways to diminish brown spots, too.
 Be aware of what works, and what can damage your skin permanently.
 And no matter which method you choose, always make sure you cover up with a perfect, organic sunscreen!

 References